DnD 5e - Ranger Spell List Breakdown

 - PHB: Helpful, but by the time you get it hopefully you have a cleric or something that has had this for a long time.

 - PHB: Very situational.
 Situations where you need to find some specific type of plant are usually a major story point rather than some routine task.
 If you need this, you can likely wait a day to prepare it.

 - PHB: Too situational, and too easy to counter.
 Anyone with any knowledge of magic that's trying to hide something will wrap it in lead.

 - PHB: +10 is a massive bonus, easily enough to offset a terrible Dexterity bonus and Disadvantage from armor so your whole party can be sneaky.
 The 1-hour duration is great, too, but remember that it requires Concentration.

-- PHB: Poison is common across the full CR range, so this is a fantastic defensive option at any level.
-The 1-hour duration means that you can get a lot of mileage out of a singlr spell slot even if you cast it ahead of time.
+- PHB: Situational, but poison is common across the full CR range, so this is a fantastic defensive option at any level.
+The 1-hour duration means that you can get a lot of mileage out of a single spell slot even if you cast it ahead of time.

 - PHB: Great both for stealth and for debilitating enemy spellcasters who can often escape danger using spells like Misty Step which only have Verbal components.

 - PHB: Excellent area control for such a low-level spell, and it doesn't allow a save.
 This is especially good in encounters with large numbers of melee enemies.